 Leominster Leisure Centre

-If you’re not very confident using the internet, Fastershire offer free introduction to the internet sessions for communities across Herefordshire.
-To find out more, visit www.fastershire.com/internet-training.
+If you’re not very confident using the internet, Age UK Herefordshire and Worcestershire offer free computer and digital courses across Herefordshire.
+To find out more, visit the Age UK Herefordshire and Worcestershire website.

 Herefordshire Council’s BetterOff service will show you the benefits you’re entitled to and help you apply for them online.
 The service also provides information on how to find and apply for jobs and offers support for more complex benefits issues or appeals.
 You can contact the service on 01432 383444 or via www.herefordshire.betteroff.org.uk.